-FASB ASC topic Fair Value Measurements and Disclosures establishes a framework for measuring fair value.
+FASB ASC Topic, Fair Value Measurements and Disclosures, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
+The three levels of the fair value hierarchy under the FASB ASC topic are described as follows:

-Level 1: Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Organization have the ability to access.
-Level 2: Inputs to the valuation methodology include:
+Level 1 - Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Organization have the ability to access.

+Level 2 - Inputs to the valuation methodology include: